 Khaay Muay Sit-Kangmongkorn in Pittsburgh, PA

 began his Muay Thai training at the age of 12 with Bao Khong.
-He started training with coach Mark DeLuca in 2012.
-By the time Ron was 18 years old he had 19 amateur fights under his belt and continues to fight on the national and international scene.
+He then started training with coach Mark DeLuca in 2012.
+By the time Ron was 18 years old he had 19 amateur fights under his belt and at 19 has 22 fights.
+He continues to train and fight on the national and international scene.

-Muay Thai fighters Rob Castillo and Ron King III with head coach Mark DeLuca
+Muay Thai fighters Rob Castillo and Ron King III with Mark DeLuca

 While Yamasaki Academy of Woodbridge encourages Muay Thai students to compete, we understand that not every student will want to become a Muay Thai fighter.
 A student must meet certain minimum eligibility requirements before being invited to join the Muay Thai Fight Team.
 Being a member of the Fight Team not only means you can be eligible for fights, but it also brings with it certain privileges such as discounts on equipment and merchandise.
 We believe that competing in Combat Sports has a number of benefits, including: